Publikace UTB

 utb.wos.affiliation [Hladysh, Sviatoslav; Murmiliuk, Anastasiia; Vohlidal, Jiri; Stepanek, Miroslav; Zednik, Jiri] Charles Univ Prague, Fac Sci, Dept Phys & Macromol Chem, Hlavova 8, CZ-12840 Prague 2, Czech Republic; [Havlicek, David] Charles Univ Prague, Fac Sci, Dept Inorgan Chem, Hlavova 8, CZ-12840 Prague 2, Czech Republic; [Sedlarik, Vladimir] Tomas Bata Univ Zlin, Univ Inst, Ctr Polymer Syst, Zlin, Czech Republic

-utb.scopus.affiliation Department of Physical and Macromolecular Chemistry, Faculty of Science, Charles University, Hlavova 8, Prague, Czech Republic; Department of Inorganic Chemistry, Faculty of Science, Charles University, Hlavova 8, Prague, Czech Republic; Centre of polymer systems, University Institute, Tomas Bata University in Zlin, Zlín, Czech Republic
+utb.scopus.affiliation Hladysh S., Department of Physical and Macromolecular Chemistry, Faculty of Science, Charles University, Hlavova 8, Prague, CZ-12840, Czech Republic; Murmiliuk A., Department of Physical and Macromolecular Chemistry, Faculty of Science, Charles University, Hlavova 8, Prague, CZ-12840, Czech Republic; Vohlídal J., Department of Physical and Macromolecular Chemistry, Faculty of Science, Charles University, Hlavova 8, Prague, CZ-12840, Czech Republic; Havlíček D., Department of Inorganic Chemistry, Faculty of Science, Charles University, Hlavova 8, Prague, CZ-12840, Czech Republic; Sedlařík V., Centre of polymer systems, University Institute, Tomas Bata University in Zlin, Zlín, Czech Republic; Štěpánek M., Department of Physical and Macromolecular Chemistry, Faculty of Science, Charles University, Hlavova 8, Prague, CZ-12840, Czech Republic; Zedník J., Department of Physical and Macromolecular Chemistry, Faculty of Science, Charles University, Hlavova 8, Prague, CZ-12840, Czech Republic

 utb.fulltext.faculty University Institute